BaiyangZhang/oldBlog/_posts/2023-04-24-Basic-Algebraic-Geometry-15.md

 **Definition.** The `Zariski topology` on $X=\text{Spec }R$ is the topology whose closed sets are the sets $V(S)$ where $S\subset R$.

-One important consequence of this definition is that
+One important consequence of this definition is that,